pipct/propreantepenultimate-card/README.txt

 §5.6              Follow any remaining instructions of the selected option.
 §5.7              Set FC to false and go to step 2.

-§6              Miscellaneous:
+§6              Final turns:
-§6.1              Any player that says “Last Card” must draw a card.
+§6.1.1            Any player that says “Last Card” must draw a card §6.1.2                unless this is desired by the player.
 §6.2.1            A player can only play their last card §6.2.2              if they said the second word of this game's name §6.2.3              before the active player last changed.
-§6.3.1            Any player who mispronounces "Propreantepenultimate Card" §6.3.2              (including shortening it) must draw a card.
+§6.3.1            Any player who mispronounces "Propreantepenultimate Card" §6.3.2              (including shortening it) must draw a card §6.3.3                unless this is desired by the player.